N-Germek/reading-notes/readingnotes401/class-04.md

 this_object.function()
 ```

-__init__() is a function that is called when the class is being initiated and it assignes values in a class.
+__init__() is a function that is called when the class is being initiated and it assigns values in a class.

 ## Things I want to learn more about

-When would you need to utilize a class in a realworld application versus simply accessing the object or function?
+When would you need to utilize a class in a real world application versus simply accessing the object or function?

 ### Resources